Damali ayo: Theatre

 Ayo was one of four co-founders and Co-artistic Directors of the consensus-run defunkt theatre in Portland, OR in 2000.
 She served as the resident set designer winning Drammy Awards for her designs for David Mamet's The Woods and Mac Wellman's The Bad Infinity.
 She served as assistant director on three plays, and acted in one play in the role of Strophe in Phaedra's Love by Sarah Kane.

 Books

 Ayo wrote two books of humorous social satire.
-How to Rent a Negro, was a satirical guidebook about race relations in the United States.
+How to Rent a Negro, is a satirical guidebook about race relations in the United States.
 It was granted a 2005 Honorable Mention in the Outstanding Book Awards from the Gustavus Myers Center for the Study of Bigotry and Human Rights.
 Obamistan!
 Land without Racism: Your Guide to the New America is a hypothetical exploration of what a post-racism country might be like, and what domino effect the end of racism would have on the United States as a whole.
 It proposes that everything from pollution to political prisoners to how food is talked about would change.